 When you lose power, even if you realize we’re working as safely and quickly as possible to restore it, you may grow impatient or frustrated by the wait.
 It’s helpful to know how we schedule repairs and why some take longer than others.

 Safety is one of our highest priorities.
-As such we cannot permit PSE&G lineworkers to use bucket trucks, which assist in reaching overhead wires, when winds are above 35 mph.
+As such we cannot permit PSE&G lineworkers to use bucket trucks, which assist in reaching overhead wires, when there are high winds.
 Sometimes our crews cannot get to our equipment due to other factors – some of which are obvious, such as a tree blocking a road, while others may not be – such as a downed wire that remains energized.
 Working during storms is dangerous, and our crews rely upon safety protocols and procedures and regular training to ensure their own safety and the safety of others.

 Please don’t get upset if you see an employee or crew “standing around” as they are likely awaiting safety clearance.